mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 ### Copy command

-command is used for copying files and directories from one location to another.
+cp command is used for copying files and directories from one location to another.

 Lets first create some directories.